kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 end
 ```

-We would also need to handle cases where none of blue/green version is deployed before.
-This can be quite tricky to write in bash script.
+We would need to handle cases where none of blue/green version is deployed before.
+This can be quite tricky to write in bash.

-Technically, I think is still possible to solve it with:

-- if the connection to the server failed, we skip the stopping
+Technically, I think is still possible to solve it with, _"if the connection to the server failed, we skip the stopping
-  phase.
+  phase"_.

 But for now, I'll just leave it to you all if you prefer to do it this way.